Trust the process: mapping data-driven reconstructions to informed models using stochastic processes: Framework

 We denote with $\theta$ the set of parameters describing a GW event, $p(d|\theta)$ the single event likelihood and $q_P(\theta|\Gamma)$ the population prior on $\theta$, which depends on hyperparameters $\Gamma$ that we wish to infer.
 When marginalising over the total rate of events (with a scale invariant prior), the population likelihood for observing $N_{\rm o}$ events $\{d\}=(d_1,...,d_{N_{\rm o}})$ is

 We have introduced the selection function defined as

 where the integral on $d$ is performed over datasets that are considered detectable, in the sense that the chosen detection statistic exceeds a specified threshold, e.g., a false alarm rate smaller than 1/year.
-If we do not wish to marginalise over the total rate $R$, we can use the differential rate $q_R(\theta|\Gamma)$ instead of the population prior $q_P(\theta|\Gamma)$.
-The population likelihood then reads
+If we do not wish to marginalise over the total rate $R$, we can use the differential rate $q_R(\theta|\Gamma)$ instead of the population prior $q_P(\theta|\Gamma)$.\footnote{\review{Here we deviate from the standard notation of indicating differential rates as $R(\theta|\Gamma)$.
+We opted to do this to better highlight that our framework can be applied as-is to both probability densities as well as differential rates.}} The population likelihood then reads

 Note that, by definition, $q_{R}(\theta|\Gamma)$ integrates to $R$, whereas $q_{P}(\theta|\Gamma)$ integrates to 1.

 In both cases, the posterior on $\Gamma$ is obtained by assuming a prior $\pi(\Gamma)$ and using Bayes' theorem: